Nicolae-Peptea/Nicolae-Peptea/README.md

 -
 	> Started coding in october 2020 (Python is my first love) -
-	> I have great interest in software architecture and writing maintainable and scalable code as much as I can
+	> I have great interest in software architecture and writing maintainable and scalable code
 -
   > All rounded nerd fascinated by
    * programming languages